IlexisTheMadcat/LexisPosingSystem/README.md

 This posing system can be purchased here: https://ilexisthemadcat.booth.pm/items/6215800 \
 Demo video: [[VRChat] Lexi's Posing System Demo (March 2025)](https://youtu.be/avXMTtn-ZQQ)

+This posing system is meant for building to TEST!
+You may easily run out of physbone and/or contact slots, or avatar download/uncompressed free space which will restrict you from uploading to VRChat servers.
+The next version of LPS (>v1.2.0) will remove avatar-side saving, so only the OSC program can save poses and it works with test builds.
+There will be absolutely NO NEED TO UPLOAD!
+Just move the LPS object off the avatar to upload updates to the avatar itself.

 Community Server: https://discord.gg/ilexissloft \
 Please stop by if you have any questions about setup or want to suggest something.
 Select Lexi's Assets in onboarding and scroll down the channels for #storefront!